paylogic/developer.paylogic.com/content/articles/trello.rst

 get the data needed for a simple burndown.
 We started off with a `burndown chart in Google Docs`_, which is a nice and lightweight way to start using Trello for your sprints.
-It turned out we needed a bit more flexibility however, so we developed our own burndown application.
+It turned out we needed a bit more flexibility however, so we developed our own burndown application, which can be seen below.

 .. image:: |filename|/images/trello/burndown.png
     :align: center